 In initiating any new linkage agreement, UI faculty, staff, and administrators are asked to first carefully consider the following questions.
 As a general rule, if any of the following elements is lacking, an IMOU should not be signed:

-For more information on overseas linkages, contact:
+For more information on international linkages, contact:

 Administrative Services Specialist